Venous Ulcer Treatments in Phoenix

-Educate yourself about venous ulcers and venous disease below; we believe it can help you understand what you are experiencing, however for an accurate diagnosis and consultation it is best to see a professional; reach out to contact us.
-Please continue to read up on venous ulcers below until your consult, we believe the more you know helps you understand the process and heal better.
+Educate yourself about venous ulcers and venous disease below.
+We believe it can help you understand what you are experiencing, however for an accurate diagnosis and consultation, it is best to see a professional.
+Please continue to read up on venous ulcers below until your consult.
+We believe the more you know helps you understand the process and heal better.

 Understanding Spider Vein, a Venous Disease Symptom

-An ulcer is an open sore that’s caused by a break in the skin that doesn’t heal properly.
+An ulcer is an open sore that is caused by a break in the skin that does not heal properly.
 A venous ulcer occurs when blood doesn’t flow back toward the heart, as it should.
 This creates venous insufficiency and poor circulation.
 The pressure inside the veins increases.
 Due to that high pressure, knocking into your skin can cause it to break and led to ulcers.
 These ulcers usually occur on the lower legs between the ankles and knees.